9 Facts About LSD Everyone Should Know

-Out of the Ergot fungus which grows on Rye, comes a psychedelic called LSD or lysergic acid diethylamide.
-LSD is most popularly known as being the drug of choice during the 1960s counterculture.
+Out of the Ergot fungus which grows on Rye, comes a psychedelic called LSD (lysergic acid diethylamide).
+LSD is most popularly known as the drug of choice during the 1960s counterculture.

-The Swiss scientist Albert Hofmann, in 1938, developed LSD during the research on preventing post-partum bleeding, which was the leading killer of women during childbirth.
-It sat on his shelf for years, until he accidentally ingested a bit of LSD through his skin, and thus were discovered the hallucinogen properties of this drug.1
+The Swiss scientist Albert Hofmann, in 1938, developed LSD during his research on preventing post-partum bleeding, which was the leading killer of women during childbirth.
+It sat on his shelf for years, until he accidentally ingested a bit of LSD through his skin, and thus discovered the hallucinogenic properties of this drug.1

 I suddenly became strangely inebriated.
 The external world became changed as in a dream.
 Objects appeared to gain in relief; they assumed unusual dimensions; and colors became more glowing.
 Even self-perception and the sense of time were changed.
 When the eyes were closed, colored pictures flashed past in a quickly changing kaleidoscope.
 After a few hours, the not unpleasant inebriation, which had been experienced while I was fully conscious, disappeared. what had caused this condition?

 Buy a copy of LSD My Problem Child: Reflections on Sacred Drugs, Mysticism and Science from Amazon.

 Or, read for free at the Psychedelic Library2

 Since it was the twenty-fifth in a series of lysergamide derivatives, its official name became LSD-25.

 LSD is an extremely powerful hallucinogen, and has immense potential for therapeutic, spiritual and cultural transformation.

 LSD is an amazingly powerful psychedelic; a favorite of many psychedelic explorers.

 There are a few key facts about LSD which are not very well known.
 Here are some important facts about LSD such as addiction potential, psychotherapeutic use, historical time line, and chemical moiety that everyone should know about.